akmalfaditya/Bootcamp/Practice/Creating Types in C#/The Object Type/README.md

-# The Object Type 🏛️
+# The Object Type

-## 🎯 Learning Objectives
+## Learning Objectives

-By mastering this project, you will:
+By learning this project, you will:
 - **Understand the Universal Base Class**: Learn how `object` is the root of all types in .NET
 - **Master Boxing and Unboxing**: Handle value type to reference type conversions efficiently
 - **Implement Type Checking**: Use runtime type inspection for safe casting and validation